bdWhistmore/NSM-Engineering/capstone.md

 `ssh pipeline1`
 `ssh pipeline2`

-Install kafka and zookeeper
-`sudo yum install kafka zookeeper -y`

-Create the data directories and set ownership for zookeeper
-`sudo mkdir -p /data/zookeeper`

 Create a unique id pipeline0
-`sudo -s`
-`sudo echo '1' >> /data/zookeeper/myid`
+`sudo yum install kafka zookeeper -y && sudo mkdir -p /data/zookeeper && sudo -s && sudo echo '1' >> /data/zookeeper/myid && exit && cat /data/zookeeper/myid`
-`exit`
-`cat /data/zookeeper/myid`

 Create a unique id on pipeline1
-`sudo -s`
-`sudo echo '2' >> /data/zookeeper/myid`
+`sudo yum install kafka zookeeper -y && sudo mkdir -p /data/zookeeper && sudo -s && sudo echo '2' >> /data/zookeeper/myid && exit && cat /data/zookeeper/myid`
-`exit`
-`cat /data/zookeeper/myid`

 Create a unique id pipeline2
-`sudo -s`
-`sudo echo '3' >> /data/zookeeper/myid`
+`sudo yum install kafka zookeeper -y && sudo mkdir -p /data/zookeeper && sudo -s && sudo echo '3' >> /data/zookeeper/myid && exit && cat /data/zookeeper/myid`
-`exit`
-`cat /data/zookeeper/myid`

 Set ownership for zookeeper
-`sudo chown -R zookeeper: /data/zookeeper`
+`sudo chown -R zookeeper: /data/zookeeper && sudo vi /etc/zookeeper/zoo.cfg`
-`sudo vi /etc/zookeeper/zoo.cfg`

 ```
-# The unique id of this broker should be different for each kafka node.
-Good practice is to match the kafka broker id to the zookeeper server id.
-broker.id=0

-# the port in wich kafka should use to communicate with other kafka clients
-port=9092
-# the hostname or IP address in which the server listens on
-listeners=PLAINTEXT://pipeline0:9092

-# hostname that will be advertised to producers and consumers
-advertised.listeners=PLAINTEXT://pipeline0:9092

-# number of threads used to send network responses
-num.network.threads=3

-# number of threads used to make I/O requests
-num.io.threads=8
-socket.send.buffer.bytes=102400
-socket.receive.buffer.bytes=102400
-socket.request.max.bytes=104857600

-# where kafka should write its data to
+# where zookeeper will store its data
-log.dirs=/data/kafka

-# how many partitions and replicas should be generated for topics that are created by other software
-num.partitions=3
-offsets.topic.replication.factor=3
-transaction.state.log.replication.factor=3
-transaction.state.log.min.isr=2
-default.replication.factor = 3
-min.insync.replicas = 2
+ dataDir=/data/zookeeper

+ # what port should clients like kafka connect on
+ clientPort=2181

-# how many threads should be used for shutdown and start up
+ # how many clients should be allowed to connect, 0 = unlimited
-num.recovery.threads.per.data.dir=3

-# how long should we retain logs in kafka
-log.retention.hours=12
-log.retention.bytes=90000000000
+ maxClientCnxns=0

+ # list of zookeeper nodes to make up the cluster
+ # First port is how followers and leaders communicate
+ # Second port is used during the election process to determine a leader
+ server.1=pipeline0:2888:3888
+ server.2=pipeline1:2888:3888
+ server.3=pipeline2:2888:3888

+ # more than one zookeeper node will have a unique server id.
+ # Ex. server.1, server.2, etc..

-# max size of a single log file
+ # milliseconds in which zookeeper should consider a single tick
-log.segment.bytes=1073741824

-# frequency in miliseconds to check if a log needs to be deleted
-log.retention.check.interval.ms=300000
-log.cleaner.enable=false

-# will not allow a node to be elected leader if it is not in sync with other nodes.
-Prevents possible missing messages
-unclean.leader.election.enable=false

-# automatically create topics from external software
-auto.create.topics.enable=false

-# how to connect kafka to zookeeper
-zookeeper.connect=pipeline0:2181,pipeline1:2181,pipeline2:2181
-zookeeper.connection.timeout.ms=30000
+ tickTime=2000

+ # amount of ticks a follow has to connect and sync with the leader
+ initLimit=5

+ # amount of ticks a follower has to sync with a leader before being dropped
+ syncLimit=2
 ```

 Edit the firewall configuration to allow zookeeper on pipeline0,1,2
-`sudo firewall-cmd --add-port={2181,2888,3888}/tcp --permanent`
-`sudo firewall-cmd --reload`
-`sudo systemctl enable zookeeper --now`
+`sudo firewall-cmd --add-port={2181,2888,3888}/tcp --permanent && sudo firewall-cmd --reload && sudo systemctl enable zookeeper --now`

 Verify cluster config
 `exit`